 Residents of central Israel spent the early hours of the morning in bomb shelters as the Iron Dome and Arrow systems worked to clear the skies.
 The impact in Ramat Gan was a vivid illustration of the limitations of even the most sophisticated defense systems.
 Shrapnel weighing several hundred pounds crashed through the roof of a parking garage, sparking a series of fuel-fed explosions.
 Firefighters struggled to contain the blazes as falling debris continued to rain down intermittently.
 Witnesses described a scene of confusion as the concussive force of the interceptions rattled buildings miles away from the impact site.
 Many families have begun relocating from the central districts to southern regions perceived to be less frequently targeted.

-Security experts at the Elite Tribune indicate that the use of swarming tactics by Iran is specifically designed to overwhelm localized defense batteries.
+Security analysts indicate that the use of swarming tactics by Iran is specifically designed to overwhelm localized defense batteries.
 By launching dozens of cheap drones alongside a few high-value missiles, Tehran forces its enemies to deplete their stocks of expensive interceptors.
 The strategy of attrition is being observed across the entire theater of operations.
 Economic data from the region shows a sharp increase in insurance premiums for maritime shipping and commercial aviation.
 Several international airlines have indefinitely suspended flights to Abu Dhabi and Tel Aviv.
 The economic toll of the military stalemate is now rivaling the physical destruction of the air raids.